constROD/template-react-ts/README.md

 ```

 - Create `.env` file.
-- and refer to the `sample.<secret-file>.txt` for the required variables.
+- and refer to the `<secret-name>.example` for the required variables.

 ## Without Docker